Races for top spots heighten in North baseball ranks

 Game to watch: Erskine Academy at Gardner, 3:30 p.m., May 30.

-Class C: Defending regional champion George Stevens Academy of Blue Hill (9-2) still ranks atop the division, but two two losses in its last three games — to Class B Ellsworth last Thursday before a split of contests with Dexter on Friday and Saturday — have given a substantial field of contenders reason to believe the Eagles can be unseated.
+Class C: Defending regional champion George Stevens Academy of Blue Hill (9-2) still ranks atop the division, but two losses in its last three games — to Class B Ellsworth last Thursday before a split of contests with Dexter on Friday and Saturday — have given a substantial field of contenders reason to believe the Eagles can be unseated.

 The other 2017 regional finalist, Houlton, is 10-1 and is ranked right behind GSA, while Mattanawcook Academy of Lincoln (10-2), Bucksport (7-4), Orono (7-5) and Dexter (6-4) all look capable of advancing deep in the North regional,